configcat/docs/docs/main-concepts.md

 title: Main Concepts
 ---
 ## Setting
 A *Setting* is an essential bit of *ConfigCat*.
-It can represent a feature flag/toggle, a number as a discount price or any text your application requires to be modified without the need of a new deployment.
+It can represent a feature flag/toggle, a number or any text your application requires to be modified without the need of a new deployment.
 ### Anatomy of a *Setting*
 Properties|Description
 ---|---